irlnathan/sails-webpack-react/README.md

 Slight modifications to sails-webpack-seed to incorporate React.

+> The project is set up to do a React Single Page App.

 ## README.md for sails-webpack-seed

 a [Sails](http://sailsjs.com) 1.0 application utilizing the Webpack 2.x asset bundler.